interseroh/demo-gwt-springboot/README.md

 #### Shared

 In this package you can put any classes which will be used from both sides: client and server.
 It is advisable to put *constants* and *endpoints* of the RESTful services so that they point to the same address.
 Also *DTO* (Data Transfer Objects) for RESTful services should be included in this package.
-GWT will transpile this package into JavaScript.
+GWT will transpile this package into JavaScript sources.

 #### Server